-CO Number CO Statement Knowledge Level CO1 To be able to understand the normal organization of the body at cellular, tissue, organ and organ systematic levels and be able to account for the anatomy of the organ systems divided into: the musculoskeletal system, the nervous system with sensory organs and skin, and circulation, respiration, digestion, urogenital organs and endocrine organs. К3 CO2 To become familiar with anatomy of human CO3 Describe the indications for and complications CO4 Understand site specific signs, symptoms, diagnosis and management for all types of cancer including AIDS related cancer.
-K5 CO5 To Apply knowledge of the outcomes of various treatment methods, including the interpretation of clinical trials and statistical analysis, to the management of the patient.
-K5
+СО CO Statement Knowledge Number Level CO1 To be able to understand the normal organization of K3 the body at cellular, tissue, organ and organ systematic levels and be able to account for the anatomy of the organ systems.
+CO2 To become familiar with anatomy of human body, K4 nomenclature, surface anatomy and radiographic anatomy.
+CO3 Describe the indications for and complications of K4 various interventions employed alone or in combination in the management of patients.
+CO4 Understand site specific signs, symptoms, diagnosis K5 and management for all types of cancer including AIDS related cancer.
+CO5 To Apply knowledge of the outcomes of various K5 treatment methods, including the interpretation of clinical trials and statistical analysis, to the management of the patient.